Dr. Wolfgang Knapp: Now I would like to give back

 After finishing my dissertation, the DAAD wrote me a letter inviting me to complete a kind of internship at the United Nations in New York as a so-called “attached officer” for a few months.
 You could say I was something like a Carlo Schmid Scholarship holder before the programme even existed.
 I liked the internationality of the United Nations, but my responsibilities there weren’t especially challenging.
 That’s why I decided to transfer to the International Monetary Fund in Washington where I applied for a position in the legal department.
 Its director, Sir Joseph Gold, advised me to try my luck instead at an internationally oriented law firm on Wall Street.
-He promised that the IMF would always be open to taking me if I wasn’t happy working at such a law firm.
+He promised that he would keep my application on file in case I did not land a job at one of the Wall Street firms he had recommended to me.
 And that’s how I became the first German to land a job at the international law firm Cleary Gottlieb Steen & Hamilton, where I still work as an emeritus.

 This career path was relatively uncommon for a German lawyer at the time...